 In 2008, David Danzon resigned as Co-Artistic Director and Sylvie Bouchard was appointed Festival Director of Dusk Dances Inc. In 2009, Dusk Dances initiated an exciting new project: for the next four years (2009 to 2012), the festival worked closely with co-presenting partners and communities across the GTA, with an aim to build capacity in underserved GTA neighborhoods.
 In 2010, with the support of the Ontario Trillium Foundation, the Dusk Dances’ Licensing Initiative began its pilot phase with events in Haliburton and Flesherton, allowing cities and towns around the province to license the Dusk Dances’ model and format, and learn how to produce the event in their respective communities.

 In 2011, a Dusk Dances licensee event was added in Ottawa, and in 2012, in Peterborough, through Public Energy.
-The Dancing on the Edge Festival (DOTE) has continued to present Dusk Dances in Vancouver annually during their festival in early July.
+The Dancing on the Edge Festival (DOTE) presented Dusk Dances in Vancouver annually during their festival in early July, until 2015.
 In 2012, 9,500 people saw Dusk Dances.
 In 2013, a Dusk Dances event occurred on the grounds of Fort York (Toronto) during their festival, On Common Grounds.
-Our latest licensee events are located in Hamilton (since 2014), through our partnership with HCA Dance Theatre (Hamilton Conservatory for the Arts Dance Theatre); in the Lanaudière region of Québec, with Théâtre Hector-Charland, with alternating performances in Repentigny and Terrebonne; and in Barrie, with Simcoe Contemporary Dancers returning for a second year as our local presenting partner.
+Our current licensed events are located in Hamilton (since 2014), through our partnership with the Hamilton Conservatory for the Arts Dance Theatre; in the Lanaudière region of Québec, in partnership with Théâtre Hector-Charland (with alternating performances in Repentigny and Terrebonne); and in Barrie, with Simcoe Contemporary Dancers returning for a third year as our local presenting partner.
+In 2018, Dusk Dances welcomed its first guest curator, Michael Caldwell.

 As Dusk Dances grows, we continue to strive to find new ways to push the boundaries of the art form, to challenge choreographers artistically, and to make the event more visible and more popular.